AnClark/faust-vst/README.md

 Installation
 ------------

+You need to have Faust, GNU make and a suitable C++ compiler installed (gcc is used by default in the faust2faustvst script, but this can be changed).

 Make sure that you have the VST SDK installed in the appropriate location, then run `make` and `make install`.
 The latter will install the compiled plugins under /usr/local/lib/vst by default.
 There's also a `make install-faust` target to install the faust2faustvst script into /usr/local/bin and the faustvst.cpp architecture into /usr/local/lib/faust, respectively.
+The latter will be necessary if you want to compile your own plugins using the faustvst.cpp architecture and you're using a Faust version that doesn't include faustvst yet.

 You can adjust the installation prefix with the `prefix` make variable, and package maintainers can specify a staging directory with the `DESTDIR`